encode/django-rest-framework/docs/api-guide/serializers.md

 Because the behavior of nested creates and updates can be ambiguous, and may require complex dependencies between related models, REST framework 3 requires you to always write these methods explicitly.
 The default `ModelSerializer` `.create()` and `.update()` methods do not include support for writable nested representations.

-There are however, third-party packages available such as [DRF Writable Nested][route-decorators] that support automatic writable nested representations.
+There are however, third-party packages available such as [DRF Writable Nested][thirdparty-writable-nested] that support automatic writable nested representations.

 #### Handling saving related instances in model manager classes